 - Handshake: A pathway to career connections.
 Through this tool you can: Explore job and internship openings, engage in recruiting activities with employers, and develop and track your goals and next steps.
 You can also identify University Career Center events, workshops, and fairs and schedule an appointment with a UCC coach to discuss your ideas, and develop plans, and strategies related to graduate/professional schools, and employment.

-- Congressional Hispanic Caucus Institute: The institute was founded in 1978 by three Hispanic members of Congress committed to creating a nonprofit and nonpartisan 501(c)(3) organization in the country dedicated to developing the next generation of Latino leaders®.
-Explore the programs and experiences designed for outstanding Latinx students.
+- Congressional Hispanic Caucus Institute: This is a nonprofit and nonpartisan 501(c)(3) organization committed to developing the next generation of Latino leaders.
+The institute offers programs and experiences designed for Latinx students.

-- Hispanic Alliance for Career Enhancement (HACE): HACE is a national non-profit dedicated to the employment, development, and advancement of aspiring Latino professionals.
-Take advantage of this resource and learn about Latinx communities in the workplace.
+- Hispanic Alliance for Career Enhancement (HACE): This national non-profit organization is dedicated to the employment, development and advancement of aspiring Latino professionals.

-- iHispano: Jobs and Careers for Latino Professionals: Explore this website to learn more about specific organizations, view upcoming networking events, and uncover jobs and internships.
+- iHispano: Jobs and Careers for Latino Professionals: This website showcases specific organizations, upcoming networking events and jobs/internship opportunities.

-- Jobs for People of Color in Tech: Explore this platform that connects people of color with jobs in the tech industry.
+- Jobs for People of Color in Tech: This platform connects people of color with job opportunities in the tech industry.

 Opportunities Related to Graduate & Professional School

-AGEP - Alliance for Graduate Education and the Professoriate: The National Science Foundation's AGEP program is committed to the goal of increasing the numbers of underrepresented minorities (URMs), including those with disabilities, entering and completing STEM graduate education and postdoctoral training to levels that are representative of the available pool.
+- AGEP - Alliance for Graduate Education and the Professoriate: This program is committed to increasing the numbers of underrepresented minorities (URMs), including those with disabilities, entering and completing STEM graduate education and postdoctoral training to levels that are representative of the available pool.

-AICPA Fellowship for Minority Doctoral Students: This opportunity is for Ph.D. students.
-The goal of the fellowship is to increase the number of minority CPAs who can then serve as role models and mentors to young people in the academic environment and university classrooms.
+- AICPA Fellowship for Minority Doctoral Students: This fellowship, for PhD students, is designed to increase the number of minority CPAs available to serve as role models and mentors to young people in the academic environment and university classrooms.